aem-design/aem.design/_manual/060-conventions.md

     sling:resourceType="granite/ui/components/coral/foundation/include"/>
 ```

-Use Tags as source for your Dropdowns - will ensure that content can be updated later
+Use Tags as a source for your Dropdowns - will ensure that content can be updated later.

 ```html
 <cancelinheritparent